Subscribe to stay updated

 Why packaging sustainability is important

-There’s no need to go into detail about why sustainable packaging is important.
+There’s no need to go into detail about why sustainability in packaging is important.
 If you’re reading this article, you know it’s crucial.

 If you still need convincing, take a look at these tweet directed at Amazon's packaging: